sungchun12/fst/README.md

 - What’s a data diff compared to current production data?

+> **Note:** This tool is still in development.
+Please feel free to contribute to this project.

+## Description

+This is a file watcher that runs `dbt build` and a duckdb query preview on a SQL file when it detects a modification.
+It also generates a test file for the modified SQL file if tests are not detected.
+The compiled SQL file is then executed to get the query result.

+It works with any SQL file within the current working directory of the dbt project.
+It also works with any SQL file within the `models` directory of the project.

+You'll notice for the sake of MVP, I am running nested git clones to get this working.
+I'll release to pypi soon.

 ```bash
 # my command to run this tool in an infinite loop in a split terminal